 Hyatt Regency Resort and Spa at Gainey Ranch

 Not only does this resort have fabulous dining and spa options for the adults, it has golf, tennis, and a 2.5 acre water playground complete with a three story waterslide.
 Just what the kids want on vacation.
 There’s also Camp Hyatt kids club available year-round if mom and dad need a break from the kids.
-You can check out the latest prices and get more details about the accommodations, but most families will want a room with two queens or a suite for plenty of space.
+Most families will want a room with two queens or a suite for plenty of space.

 The Scottsdale Resort at McCormick Ranch